alfredtso/Networking/ssh.md

 ## To Do
-[ ] ssh into tmux server on remote server to work on the same session [ ] use ssh config file on client
+[x] ssh into tmux server on remote server to work on the same session
+	- tmux attach -t $YOURSESSION
+[ ] use ssh config file on client
 [ ] learn about different type of keygen